l10nmonster/llm-lab/README.md

     }
     ```

-    *   The file is in the `.gitignore` so it will not be checked in in git.
+    *   The file is in `.gitignore` so it will not be checked in in git.

 5.  **Prepare your Google Sheet:**
     *   Create a new Google Sheet or use an existing one.